-The Board adopts, wherever possible, the Human Resources policies, practices and procedures of Clackmannanshire Council.
-This includes, among others, policies concerning; Anti Harassment, Absence Management, Flexible Working, and Maternity and Paternity Leave
+The Board wherever possible bases its Human Resources policies, practices and procedures on those of Clackmannanshire Council.
+This includes, among others, policies concerning; Dignity at Work, Absence Management, Flexible Working, and Maternity and Paternity Leave

 Any new policies are impact assessed and the proposed policies and associated impact assessment are presented to the Staff Consultation Forum for feedback prior to being formally approved.